 Zuñiga’s actions mean that the earliest known map of James Fort is now contained in the General Archives of Simancas in Spain rather than in British collections.

-Prior to the rediscovery of James Fort, historians and archaeologists took this drawing as a representative icon only; a simple sketch of a fort with a very out-of-scale flag.
-Excavations of the fort site have helped clarify what the map intentioned to represent.
+Prior to the rediscovery of James Fort, historians and archaeologists took this map as a representative icon only: a simple sketch of a fort with a very out-of-scale flag.
+Excavations of the fort site have helped clarify what the map intended to represent.

 While the archaeological evidence that survives matches the depictions of the enclosed triangle, there are discrepancies with the shape of the bastions at the corners.
 In 2010, Jamestown Rediscovery archaeologists uncovered the 1608 church in the approximate location of the “X” or cross drawn in the fort sketch, suggesting that it was intended to mark the church.
 The flag-like projection, protruding north, possibly represents an enclosed settlement or garden.
 Because this area was mined to gather soil to construct the Confederate earthwork fort in 1861, no evidence of any archaeological features remain at the site’s present elevation to help illuminate what that map feature represented.